CharlesMulloy/OPDS-On-Rails/readme.md

 Configuration:
 	When you connect to the OPDS using your reader, make sure that you connect to port 3000.
 This application only supports .epub files at the moment.
-	Anything else in 'files' or its subdirectories will break the application, no exceptions.
-(I plan to fix this error.)